This page is about the security of RC4 encryption in TLS and WPA/TKIP. For details of the Lucky 13 attack on CBC-mode encryption in TLS, click here.

 Patches, advisories and press

-We are working with the IETF TLS Working Group and affected vendors to prepare and test patches.
-We will update the information here as this process continues.
+We worked with the IETF TLS Working Group and affected vendors to disclose the attacks on TLS.
+We will continue to update the information here as this process continues.

 Selected media coverage: